How long does it take to screen a potential employee?

 If we uncover a criminal record, then the entire file must be investigated, and this can take time.
 To remain compliant and to protect the applicant, the information on record must be confirmed with their identity and submitted for review.
 Generally, this means a court clerk needs to pull the paperwork and send it, and this can add 24 hours to a few days depending on the court.

-In rare cases, a background check may take longer than 48-72 hours for the following reasons:
+In isolated cases, a background check may take longer than 48-72 hours for the following reasons:

 - Contacting a former employer or educational institution has been difficult.
 This may be due to supplying incorrect or false information.